faridkhaheshi/jira-unassigned-components/README.md

 ```

-Here we simply define a `main` function and run it.
+Here we simply define the `main` function and run it.
 You can use the main services defined in the `/services` directory independently to get a list of unassigned components of a project (`fetchUnassignedComponents`), and to get the list of issues related to an array of components (`findIssuesForComponents`).

 ## The report